 What is Curology?

-Dr. David Lortscher came up with the idea for Curology in 2013.
-According to Curology’s website, when Dr. Lortscher was a dermatologist practicing in New Mexico, he was struck by a young patient who had been suffering from acne for seven years, but had only just worked up the courage to see him.
+Dermatologist Dr. David Lortscher came up with the idea for Curology in 2013 after he was struck by a young patient who had been suffering from acne for seven years, but had only just worked up the courage to see him.
 She confessed it took a long time to make an appointment with a dermatologist as she felt it was only for wealthy people.

-Inspired by this patient’s personal story, Dr. Lortscher was determined to come up with a way to make a dermatologist’s visit and acne solutions more broadly available – and less expensive.
-He partnered with his mother and brother to launch Curology, a website that connects acne sufferers with health care professionals who will create a custom cream to tackle their skincare issues – at a fraction of the cost of a dermatologist’s visit.
+Inspired by this patient’s personal story, Dr. Lortscher was determined to come up with a way to make a dermatologist’s visit more widely available and less expensive.
+He partnered with his mother and brother to launch Curology, an online platform that connects those with common skin issues — like acne, signs of aging, hyperpigmentation, etc. — with healthcare professionals who will create a custom formulation at a fraction of the cost of a dermatologist’s visit.

 How Does Curology Work?